sfdcbox/CalloutConfig/README.md

 It's intended to complement Named Credentials and doesn't propose any alternatives to the features provided by Named Credentials.

+This allows to securely configure parameters to Endopint, header and body beyond what is configured in Named Credentails.

 ## Usage/Examples

 ![image](https://github.com/sfdcbox/CalloutConfig/assets/9331676/fcb8dff6-535b-404b-bde9-b85bbab54566)